-Applicants must have a Ph.D. or equivalent foreign degree in physics, astronomy, or a closely related field, and at least two years of postdoctoral experience in aeronomy and/or space plasma physics at the time of application.
+Applicants must have a Ph.D. or equivalent foreign degree in physics, astronomy, or a closely related field, and at least one year of postdoctoral experience in aeronomy and/or space plasma physics at the time of application.

 The initial appointment will be full-time for two years, with a possibility of renewal.
 Salary will be commensurate with experience.
 The anticipated start date is December 2017.
 To apply, please go to the following link: https://aprecruit.berkeley.edu/apply/JPF01452.
 Applicants should submit Curriculum Vitae including list of publications, statement of research interests, and optional cover letter.
 Applicants should also request three reference letters.
 All letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality: http://apo.berkeley.edu/evalltr.html.